Arklow: Water quality

 As of 2007, the River Avoca was classified as "seriously polluted" by the Irish EPA as a result of the discharge of sewage directly into the river in addition to a long history of industrial pollution in the area from early mining operations and more recent chemical industries.
 In previous centuries, Arklow was renowned for oyster beds.

-Raw effluent from the town still travels through the drainage system built in the 1930s and 1940s, and enters the River Avoca untreated via several sewage outfall pipes along the river.
-A sewage treatment plant has long been proposed for the area, and was first awarded planning permission in 1993.
+Raw effluent from the town still travels through the drainage system built in the 1930s and 1940s, and entered the River Avoca untreated via several sewage outfall pipes along the river until the new wastewater treatment plant was opened in 2024.
+A sewage treatment plant had long been proposed for the area, and was first awarded planning permission in 1993.
 This was challenged unsuccessfully to An Bord Pleanála.
 However, subsequently no funding arrived from government, and the planning permission lapsed.
 Further ten-year planning permission was granted in 1999.
 This too was unsuccessfully challenged to An Bord Pleanála, with conditional planning approval given in 2005.
 In 2019, planning permission was again confirmed for a "high-tech" wastewater treatment facility, with construction commencing in August 2021.
+Construction of the plant was completed in Q4 2024.

+The wastewater treatment plant, designed by Clancy Moore Architects, was nominated for the RIAI Public Choice Awards in 2025.